-AMATS has completed a number of reports and studies analyzing the Greater Akron area's transportation system.
+AMATS has completed a number of reports and studies analyzing greater Akron's transportation system.
 This analysis advanced recommendations to improve and strengthen the area's transportation network.
-Recommendations included in Transportation Outlook 2045 include infrastructure improvements and policies intended to ensure our system remains a benefit to the region from now until 2045.
+Recommendations included in Transportation Outlook 2045 include infrastructure improvements as well as policies intended to ensure our system remains a benefit to the region from now until 2045.